zingale/phy504/docs/source/cxx-arrays.rst

   In contrast, arrays are fixed-size.

-* Arrays also are allocated in a different part of memory by default (the stack rather than the heap -- more on this later).
+* Arrays also are allocated in a different part of memory by default (the stack rather than the heap---more on this later).

 * Arrays do not initialize their elements by default when declared.